Prof. Wolfe teaches Systematic and Philosophical Theology, as well as Theology & the Arts.

 Current Teaching:

-Prof. Wolfe is on research leave during the academic years 2021/22 and 2022/23, and is not offering undergraduate or Master’s teaching during this time.
-She continues to contribute to seminars and reading groups.
+Prof. Wolfe is engaged in grant-funded research projects during the academic year 2023/24, and is offering limited undergraduate or Master’s teaching during this time.
+She is contributing to DI1001 God and the World, DI2010 Philosophical Theology, and to seminars and reading groups.

 Current PhD Supervision:

-- Patrick McGlinchey: The Theological Aesthetics of the Human in the Work of Rowan Williams
+• Patrick McGlinchey: The Theological Aesthetics of the Human in the Work of Rowan Williams [successfully defended June 2023]

 Past Courses: